mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 ###Variables

-The following line of command shows how to defined a variable:
+The following line of command shows how to define a variable:

 ```
 x="Hello"
 ```

-bash do not allow us to leave a space on either side of '=' sign.
-The following will gives a error message:
+bash does not allow us to leave a space on either side of '=' sign.
+The following will gives an error message:

 ```
 x = "Hello"
 ```

-And we could access it as follows:
+And we can access it as follows:

 ```
 $x
 ```

-We also could access our arguments variables by use '$0', '$1', '$2',...
+We can also access our argument variables by using '$0', '$1', '$2',...
 The following script will show the value for those variables:

 ```
 #!/bin/bash